M66B/FairEmail/docs/FAQ-de-rLI.md

 The message classifier calculates the probability a message belongs in a folder (class).
 There are two options in the miscellaneous settings which control if a message will be automatically moved into a folder, provided that auto classification is enabled for the folder:

-* *Minimum class probability*: a message will only be moved when the confidence it belongs in a folder is greater than this value (default 20 %)
+* *Minimum class probability*: a message will only be moved when the confidence it belongs in a folder is greater than this value (default 15 %)
 * *Minimum class difference*: a message will only be moved when the difference in confidence between one class and the next most likely class is greater than this value (default 50 %)

 Both conditions must be satisfied before a message will be moved.

-Considering the defaults option values:
+Considering the default option values:

 * Apples 40 % and bananas 30 % would be disregarded because the difference of 25 % is below the minimum of 50 %
-* Apples 15 % and bananas 5 % would be disregarded because the probability for apples is below the minimum of 20 %
+* Apples 10 % and bananas 5 % would be disregarded because the probability for apples is below the minimum of 15 %
 * Apples 50 % and bananas 20 % would result in selecting apples

 Classification is optimized to use as little resources as possible, but will inevitably use some extra battery power.